J-manLans/game-launcher/Laboration_1/README.md

 This ensures that the client proceeds only after the worker thread has completed its task, guaranteeing correct behavior in a multithreaded environment.

 **The only thing left now is the ``run()`` method.** A lot has already been covered, but lets take it from the top.
 This method needs to handle the synchronization between the worker and client thread.
 To achieve this the ``ThreadManager.INSTANCE`` needs to be utilized to give access to worker threads.
-By executing its ``getThread()`` method the client obtains ownership over a worker thread and set itself as its client, to give the worker the capability to notify the client when the work is done.
+By executing its ``getThread()`` method the client obtains ownership over a worker thread and set itself as its client.
+This is needed to give the worker the capability to notify the client when the work is done.
+After that it shall notify the worker so it can do its job of generating a random number and update the clients ``randNum`` variable.

+After this the whole synchronization process of waiting and notifying covered above will take place and once the worker completes its task, the client prints relevant statistics, unsets itself as the worker's client, returns the worker thread to the manager, and clears its reference to the worker.
+Finally, the client thread terminates after completing all necessary actions.

 ## Discussion
 ### Purpose Fulfillment